kurotakazuki/old-floaout/README.md

 ## License

-- Expect modify or derive from these formats specification, anyone can use or create these formats for whatever you want.
+- Except modify or derive from these formats specification, anyone can use or create these formats the way each wants.
 - these formats = { Blower, Bubble, Floaout }